-The online store carries more than 1,000 eyeglass frames for men, women and children.
+The online store carries hundreds of eyeglass frames for men, women and children.

-You’ll find styles from popular brands including Ray-Ban, Oakley, Armani Exchange, Vogue, Coach, Calvin Klein and more.
+You’ll find styles from popular brands including Ray-Ban, Oakley, Armani Exchange, Vogue, Coach, Ralph Lauren and more.
 Target also offers its own designs for women (A New Day), men (Goodfellow & Co.) and kids (Cat & Jack).

 Depending on your prescription and preferences, you may need a specific type of lens.
 Target Optical offers a variety of different lens materials for both single-vision and progressive prescriptions.

 All of Target Optical’s single-vision lenses are offered in plastic (ComfortLight), premium polycarbonate (ComfortLight Active) and hi-index (ComfortLight Performance).
 IntelliBlue blue light & UV protection lenses are available for device-responsive eyeglasses, and transition lenses are available for light-responsive glasses in the same three materials.